alphagov/govuk-developer-docs/source/manual/pingdom-bouncer-canary-check.html.md

 section: Monitoring
 ---

-Bouncer has a canary route at <https://www.direct.gov.uk/__canary__>
+This alert is raised by [Pingdom](/manual/pingdom.html) when it cannot reach Bouncer's canary route at <https://www.direct.gov.uk/__canary__>.
-which queries all the database tables which Bouncer uses to serve all responses to users and checks that those tables are not empty.
+This route queries all the database tables which Bouncer uses to serve all responses to users and checks that those tables are not empty.
 The canary should return 200; if it doesn't then errors will be being served to users - see the table below for more details of the errors in each